 Imagine yourself as a marketing manager at a software company.
 You’re eager to identify areas for improvement and boost customer satisfaction.
-So you decide to conduct a B2B survey using a customer feedback platform.
+So you decide to conduct a B2B survey using a SaaS feedback platform.
 However, when you send out the survey to your customer base, you’re met with a dishearteningly low response rate.

 And the few responses you do receive lack the depth and specificity needed to derive meaningful insights, leaving you with limited actionable data.